-If you drive a taxi, shuttle, private hire vehicle, vehicle associated with app-based bookings, or work for a dial-a-driver service, you have new responsibilities – effective from 1 October 2017.
+If you drive a taxi, shuttle, private hire vehicle, vehicle associated with app-based bookings, or work for a dial-a-driver service, you should be aware of new responsibilities that were were introduced on 1 October 2017.
 These services are known collectively as ‘small passenger services’ (SPS).

 If you are driving for one of the services above, please familiarise yourself with the key information in the table below.
 If you drive for a facilitated cost-sharing service or a dial-a-driver service you have fewer requirements - check the information following the table.

-Please note: if you drive for a small passenger service previously operating a service model without a PSL, you have a transition period of 28 days from 1 October to:
+If you drove for a small passenger service previously operating a service model without a PSL, there was a transition period of 28 days from 1 October 2017 to:

 What you need to know as a driver

 |A new class of licence - a Small Passenger Service Licence - is required for passenger services using vehicles of 12 seats or less, including the driver.
 As a driver, you must hold or drive for a person who holds a Small Passenger Service Licence.
 The licence holder is required to ensure any vehicle operated under that licence displays the relevant transport licence card card (commonly referred to as a label), such as a Small Passenger Service Licence card/label.
 There are no regulatory distinctions between service categories, meaning taxi, shuttles, private hire and app-based services will all work to similar rules.|

 You must be, and continue to be, deemed a ‘fit and proper person’ to hold a passenger endorsement.
 You can only drive a small passenger service vehicle if you hold a passenger endorsement.
 If your endorsement application is approved, you’ll receive an ID card issued by the Transport Agency for display to your passengers (either facing the passenger at the front of the car or, for dial-a-driver services, around your neck).Note: you are not required to pass an endorsement course as part of obtaining your small passenger endorsement.